alok/notational-fzf-vim/README.md

 nnoremap <silent> <c-s> :NV<CR>
 ```

-## Optional settings and their defaults
+## Optional Settings and Their Defaults

 You can shorten pathnames by setting `g:nv_use_short_pathnames = 1`.